degville/snap-docs/docs/explanation/interfaces/all-about-interfaces.md

 ![How an interfaces uses a plug and a slot](https://assets.ubuntu.com/v1/59c290a8-snapd-interfaces.png)

 Connections are made either automatically at install time or manually, depending on their function.
 The desktop interface is connected automatically, for instance, whereas the camera interface is not.
-The *Auto-connect* column in the [Supported interfaces](/reference/operations/interfaces/index) table for lists  whether an interface automatically connects or not.
-See the [Interface Auto-connection mechanism](https://forum.snapcraft.io/t/interface-auto-connection-mechanism/20179) for implementation details.
+The *Auto-connect* column in the [Supported interfaces](/reference/interfaces) table for lists  whether an interface automatically connects or not.
+See the [Interface Auto-connection mechanism](/explanation/interfaces/interface-auto-connection) for implementation details.

-As with [classic confinement](/), a snap's publisher can request an *assertion* to automatically connect an otherwise non-auto-connecting interface.
-For example, the *guvcview* snap [requested](https://forum.snapcraft.io/t/auto-connect-request-for-the-guvcview-brlin-snap/6042) the camera interface be automatically-connected when the snap is installed.
+As with [classic confinement](/explanation/security/classic-confinement), a snap's publisher can request an *assertion* to automatically connect an otherwise non-auto-connecting interface.

 * If a snap is upgraded and includes a new assertion, the user will still need to connect the interface manually.
 Similarly, if an installed classic snap is upgraded to use strict confinement, its interfaces won't be automatically configured.